jhajagos/TransformDBtoHDF5ML/documentation/README.md

 ### Float / Integer Variables

+Storing either an integer or a floating point value in a numeric matrix does not require any transformations.

 ### Categorical Variables

 In order for categorical variables to be used in a machine learning model it needs to be transformed into a numeric value.
-Such transformations are done throught a process known as dummy coding.
+Such transformations are done through a process known as dummy coding.

 ## Mapping nested lists

-Often a document will contain a nested list.
-A nested list is used to represent a one-to-many relationship which is found in many databases.
+A JSON document can contain nested lists.
+A nested list is used to represent a one-to-many relationship which is found in many relational databases.

 ### Mapping an ordered list